From Dark Corner to DOT-COM:

 As Bob Dole reportedly said during his presidential

 campaign, "The Internet is a great way to get on to the Net."
-It
+It sure

-sure is.
+is.
 It is in our homes, offices, local libraries, schools, and airport

 terminals.
-It is available by cell phone and a host of ultra-available
+It is available by cell phone and a host of ultra-available wireless

 Simple convenience for improving turnout is not the only